sudeeprp/default-coding/modeling-needs-acceptance-criteria.md

 # Acceptance Criteria

-Acceptance Criteria:
+Acceptance Criteria

 - Express when a customer would see value from the software
-- Specify the pre-conditions for a handover
+- Specify the preconditions for a handover
 - Quantify 'acceptable experience'
 - Clarify scope